jexxa-projects/Jexxa/tutorials/BookStore/README.md

     @BeforeEach
     void initTest()
     {
-        // JexxaTest is created for each tests.
+        // JexxaTest is created for each test.
 It provides and cleans up stubs before each test
         // Actually, JexxaTest provides stubs for repositories and send messages JexxaTest jexxaTest = new JexxaTest(jexxaMain);